 Bear Viewing Alaska – Why Organized Tours?

-Most of Alaska’s bear areas are open to visitors and photographers only as organized bear viewing tours with a local guide.
+What’s more, most of Alaska’s bear areas are open to visitors and photographers only as organized bear viewing tours with a local guide.
 It is connected both with the need to protect wildlife and the safety of tourists.
 Moreover, these are hard-to-reach wilderness areas that you cannot reach on your own.
 Most of these destinations can only be reached by plane, floatplane, or by boat.
 There are no roads at all.
-The number of permits for visitors is limited, so book your trip ahead.
+You can’t get there by car.
+Also, the number of permits for visitors is limited, so book your trip ahead.

 Bear Viewing Alaska – Which Trip to Choose?

-In addition to the Katmai National Park, you have fascinating bear viewing trips from Juneau, Soldotna, Ketchikan, or Lake Clark National Park, and more.
+In addition to the Katmai National Park, you have fascinating bear viewing trips from Anchorage, Juneau, Soldotna, Ketchikan, Lake Clark National Park, and more.

 Bear Viewing Alaska – One Day Trips

 From Juneau, you can visit the Pack Creek Brown Bear Viewing Area, a protected wildlife site with one of the highest concentrations of brown bears in the world.
 This day trip includes a floatplane flight over Tongass National Forest and a kayaking journey through Windfall Harbor.
 A certified guide takes you into the Alaskan wilderness to watch brown bears frolicking in the meadows and catching salmon in rivers.
+This trip is on our dream list for our next visit to Alaska.
+We saw some photos taken during this adventure, and they are fabulous.
 Read reviews and book this trip here.

 If you plan to visit Soldotna you can book Alaska Bear Viewing Tour to Wolverine Creek.
 After a 30-minute trans-glacial flight, you join a local guide on a comfortable boat rides downriver to the bears’ feeding spot.
 You’re then free to photograph the bears from an unobstructed viewpoint.
 It’s a day trip, which you can book here.